 Provincial Nominee Program (PNP) Draw Tracker

-Recent PNP invitation rounds across Canadian provinces — minimum scores, invitations issued, and streams.
+Track Provincial Nominee Program invitation rounds across all Canadian provinces — minimum scores, invitations issued, draw dates, and stream details by province.

 Invitation trend